ultralytics/ultralytics/docs/en/tasks/human.md

 [Models](https://github.com/ultralytics/ultralytics/tree/main/ultralytics/cfg/models) download automatically from the latest Ultralytics [release](https://github.com/ultralytics/assets/releases) on first use.

+!!! note

+    It is important to note that these models have been trained on a specially curated, artificially annotated version of the COCO dataset.
+This custom dataset was meticulously crafted to enhance the models' performance on specific tasks by incorporating additional annotations and adjustments beyond those available in the public COCO dataset.
+Due to proprietary reasons, this enhanced version of the dataset is not publicly available.
+The artificial annotations were designed to provide more comprehensive and nuanced data, enabling the models to achieve higher accuracy and robustness in their predictions.
+The proprietary nature of this dataset ensures that the models possess a competitive edge, offering advanced capabilities and superior performance in their respective applications.

 | Model                                                                                            | size<br><sup>(pixels) | mAP<sup>val<br>50-95 | Speed<br><sup>CPU ONNX<br>(ms) | Speed<br><sup>A100 TensorRT<br>(ms) | params<br><sup>(M) | FLOPs<br><sup>(B) |
 |--------------------------------------------------------------------------------------------------|-----------------------|----------------------|--------------------------------|-------------------------------------|--------------------|-------------------|
 | [YOLOv8n-human](https://github.com/ultralytics/assets/releases/download/v8.2.0/yolov8n-human.pt) | 640                   | Coming soon          | Coming soon                    | Coming soon                         | Coming soon        | Coming soon       |